Goto Main Content

 Article 4

-When being employed to engage in work prescribed in Subparagraph 1 of the preceding Article, foreign professionals shall have the monthly wages or remuneration prescribed in Article 8 of the Qualifications and Criteria Standards for Foreigners Undertaking the Jobs Specified under Article 46.1.1 to 46.1.6 of the Employment Service Act and meet one of the following qualifications:
+When employed to engage in work prescribed in Subparagraph 1 of the preceding Article, foreign professionals shall have the monthly wage or remuneration prescribed in Article 8 of the Qualifications and Criteria Standards for Foreign Nationals Undertaking the Jobs Specified under Subparagraphs 1 to 6, Paragraph 1, Article 46 of the Employment Service Act and meet one of the following qualifications:

-1. Projects which the foreign professionals are involved in have won international awards.
+1. Projects in which foreign professionals are involved have won international awards.

-2. Having worked in the foreign digital content industry for four years or more and having taught in international teaching institutions for two years or more.
+2. Have worked in the foreign digital content industry for four years or more and taught in international teaching institutions for two years or more.

 Article 5

-Employers hiring foreign professionals referred to in Subparagraph 2 or Subparagraph 3 of Article 3 shall be short-term cram schools registered in accordance with the Supplementary Education Act.
+Employers hiring foreign professionals referred to in Subparagraph 2 or Subparagraph 3, Article 3 shall be short-term cram schools registered in accordance with the Supplementary Education Act.

-Employers hiring foreign professionals referred to in Subparagraph 1 of Article 3 shall conform to the above regulation and meet the following requirements:
+Employers hiring foreign professionals referred to in Subparagraph 1, Article 3 shall conform to the above regulation and meet the following requirements:

 1. Be a corporation.